 Most cases of thrush are treated with an antifungal cream or a vaginal pessary (a tablet placed into your vagina) that contains clotrimazole, miconazole or nystatin.
 The cream or pessary is inserted into your vagina using a special applicator.

-Treatment time can range from one to six days, depending on the product and severity of symptoms.
-Many women who have mild symptoms only need one to three days of treatment.
+Treatment time can range from one to 6 days, depending on the product and severity of symptoms.
+Many women who have mild symptoms only need one to 3 days of treatment.
 Sometimes a second course of treatment is needed if symptoms return.
 It’s important to finish the full treatment – don’t stop when symptoms get better.

-Around 5% of women experience recurrent thrush.
-Recurrent thrush is when you have four or more episodes of thrush over 12 months.
+About 5% of women experience recurrent thrush.
+Recurrent thrush is when you have 4 or more episodes of thrush over 12 months.
 This is usually due to persistent infection rather than a new infection.
 But it may also be due to other health conditions, such as:

 If you think you have recurrent thrush, it’s important to see your doctor.
-They may investigate if your thrush is caused by other underlying conditions.
+They should investigate if your thrush is caused by other underlying conditions.
 Depending on your situation, they might recommend:

 When you have thrush, sex can cause a burning feeling or pain.
 If this happens, you might want to avoid sex until your treatment has finished.